Posted on 2nd December 2019

 End of Days

-Believing in the Apocalypse, the events of the English Civil War Period led the Fifth Monarchists to believe that the end of the world was in sight.
+Believing in the Apocalypse, the events of the civil war led the Fifth Monarchists to believe that the end of the world was in sight.
 In particular, the Fifth Monarchists saw 1666 as the date that coincided with 666, the mark of the devil.

 However, the Fifth Monarchists themselves would not survive to see 1666.